 - You can create an install disk using a spare hard drive, USB flash drive, or SD card.
 Just connect or insert the disk and make sure it shows up in the Finder.
 It should be formatted as Mac OS Extended in Disk Utility, not as APFS. - You can also create an install disk image, for use with virtualization software or for later restoration to a disk.
-Use DropDMG's New Blank Disk Image... command to create a disk image in Sparse Bundle format with DVD+R DL for the volume size and choose macOS Extended as the format.
+Use DropDMG's New Blank Disk Image... command to create a disk image with Sparse Bundle for the image format, 15 GB (macOS Install Disk) for the volume size, and macOS Extended for the file system.